Beyong Tokens: Item-aware Attention for LLM-based Recommendation

 To ensure a fair comparison, we follow the experimental settings reported in the original papers as closely as possible, aiming to maximize the performance of all baseline methods.
 The key hyper-parameters for both \baby and baselines are tuned via grid search based on validation performance measured by Prec@10.
 For neural network-based methods, the embedding dimension is selected from $\{64, 128, 256, 512, 1024, 2048\}$.
 We adopt a mini-batch size of 512 and optimize models using Adam with an initial learning rate of 0.001.
 For LLM-based methods, including \baby and baselines, we employ Llama3 with 3B parameters as the default backbone unless otherwise specified.
 The instruction used to prompt these methods for recommendations is: ``\textit{Please predict the next item a user would purchase, given the following purchased items: <title$_1$>, <title$_2$>, ..., <title$_t$>}''.
 Fine-tuning is performed using LoRA with a rank of 8, alpha of 16, and a dropout rate of 0.05.
 In LLaRA, following established practice~\cite{LLaRA, ZhangY@TKDE2025, Kim@KDD2024}, we utilize SASRec~\cite{SASRec} to construct collaborative embeddings for items.
 For the proposed \baby and all baseline methods, we conduct five independent runs and report the average results as the final performance.

 For our \baby, the primary hyper-parameter is the repetition times $q$ of the intra- and inter-item attention layers, which is determined by the depth of the LLM backbone, \eg 16 layers for Llama3-1B, 28 layers for Llama3-3B, and 32 layers for Llama3-8B.
 Notably, \baby represents user behaviors solely through item titles, without the extra efforts to obtain collaborative tokens via heuristic rules or pre-trained models.
 This design ensures that the performance improvements stem entirely from the proposed attention-layer architecture, which constitutes the core contribution of this work.
-The source codes are available online\footnote{\url{https://github.com/Zhang-xiaokun/IAM}}.